 Here you see an adequately mastered track, where there is no conflict of too high levels.
 And mastering is done through mixing the sounds properly for the master; it stays dynamic throughout the track.

 You don’t want or need to master your track professionally if you do know how to EQ and put into some effort to equalize each instrument in your track.

 Recommended is to turn equalization on each instrument by solo playing your sound.

 You can solo play any sound by right-clicking on each mixer unit’s green led button.

-It’s not always recommended but as an end mastering, you might be hardly hard possible to edit all sounds that in total end up on Master Channel.
+It’s not always recommended, but as an end mastering, you might be hardly hard possible to edit all sounds that in total end up on Master Channel.
 So an edit just of frequencies that are in particular dense would be a signal of overpowered frequencies.
-So lowering these values would indeed be a good choice.
+Thus lowering these values would indeed be the right choice.